 3. Conduct Damage Control

 In the meantime, look for negative reviews of your product and confirm whether you sold them.
 FeedbackWhiz Amazon seller management software has a 24/7 product monitoring tool to notify you of critical events, such as Amazon hijacker alerts, listing changes, Buy Box protection, and more.
-Protect and repair any damage to your brand by responding to negative reviews of products bought from Amazon hijackers.
+If you are enrolled in Brand Registry, you can reach out to the reviewer directly and find a solution that’s best for your brand and the buyer.

 If margins are good for your product, you can even offer them a free replacement!
 Potential buyers who review the negative experiences can see what the problem was and your proactive response to make a situation you didn’t cause better.